jjtoh016/Fast-Food-Restauranat-Recognition/README.md

 # Fast-Food-Restauranat-Recognition

-A uni project to classify 4 different types of fast food restaurant, including McDonal's, KFC, Domino, and PizzaHut.
+A uni project to classify 3 different types of fast food restaurant, including McDonal's, KFC, and Domino.

 Data was collected using smartphones.